-p.38 There are various estimates of the spread of Esperanto: some go higher.
+- p.
+31 There are various estimates of the spread of Esperanto: some go higher.
 The figures quoted are the estimate of Professor Mario Pei.
 The Esperanto Society produces a great deal of interesting literature.
-Their offices in 140 Holland Park Avenue, London W11, are worth a visit.

-p.39 Professor Lal's claim is high.
-Professor Braj Kachru reckons the figure is nearer 25 million.
+Their offices in 140 Holland Park Avenue, London W11, are worth a visit. - p.
+33 Professor Lal's claim is high.
+Professor Braj Kachru, a widely respected commentator on the subject, reckons the figure is nearer 25 million.
 It is, of course, a question of definition.
-For the Third World aspects of English, see Braj Kachru: The Other Tongue: English across Cultures Illinois, 1982, especially Kachru's own contribution, "The Other Side of English."
-According to Peter Strevens of Wolfson College, Cambridge, "Within India alone, the practised ear can distinguish ten or twenty varieties of English - differentiated by geography the speech of a man from Bombay does not closely resemble that of a man from Madras, and by social and educational level - all identifiably 'Indian' and not Maltese or West African, and all identifiably 'English' rather than German or French.
+For the Third World aspects of English, see Braj Kachru (ed.): The Other Tongue: English across Cultures (Illinois, 1982), especially Kachru's own contribution, 'The Other Side of English.'

+According to Peter Strevens of Wolfson College, Cambridge, 'Within India alone, the practised ear can distinguish ten or twenty varieties of English - differentiated by geography (the speech of a man from Bombay does not closely resemble that of a man from Madras), and by social and educational level - all identifiably "Indian" and not Maltese or West African, and all identifiably "English" rather than German or French.'

-p.41 For essays on many aspects of English in the contemporary world, from Plain English Campaigns to Israeli Attitudes to English, see Sidney Greenbaum Ed.: The English Language Today Oxford, 1984.
+p.
+35 For essays on many aspects of English in the contemporary world, from Plain English Campaigns to Israeli Attitudes to English, see Sidney Greenbaum (ed.): The English Language Today (Oxford, 1984).